 Behind The Neck Push Jerks

 Behind the neck push jerk is another fantastic upper body strength exercise for BJJ players.
 This exercise mainly targets the shoulder muscles and stimulates the triceps and trapezius muscles.
 Otherwise, Behind the neck push jerk will help you develop excellent power explosivity compared to the overhead press, etc.

-This is another ideal for strength and explosive power exercise to improve their overall performance on the mat.
+This is another ideal exercise to build strength and explosive power, and therefore, you’ll improve your overall performance on the mat.
 Thus, You should include this shoulder press into your strength training routine for BJJ.

 In the following video, you will learn some amazing details about the process of doing the behind-the-neck push jerk exercise.